tylerlong/slim_text/README.md

 13. update the old editor_in_chrome project and tell the users that they should switch to this project.
 14. when user have unsaved content, change the browser action icon?
 15. bug: open then close developer tool, height of editor does not restore
-16. bug: filemanager plugin does not support windows!
 17. how to hanlde symbol links?
-18. remote the options link in the header?
+18. remove the options link in the header?
     1. not so useful, I am not sure
 19. vertical scrollbar for left panel
+20. set mode according to filename
+23. check the correctness of path
+    1. wrong path cause the File Manager plugin crash
+24. change default folder to home folder
+25. bug: breadcrumb emtpty if '/'
+26.